semts-ontology/SemTS/README.md

 - Versioning: SemTS releases will follow the Semantic Versioning Specification 2.0.0 (SemVer - Major.Minor.Patch)

 # Changelog
+- 12/04/25: Updated version (1.2.0).
+Detailed changes are tracked in the documentation + updated vocabularies
 - 08/04/25: Updated version (1.1.0).
 Detailed changes are tracked in the documentation
 - 05/13/25: Updated version (1.0.1).
 Detailed changes are tracked in the documentation
 - 04/25/25: Updated version (0.5.1) of ontology and documentation.
 First version of vocabularies added